luisspe/landing-pages/README.md

-# Medical_insurance_analysis
+# Landing pages
-This is a python portafolio project that has python fundamentals  for data analysis. this project does not have any modules apart from the csv one. is a project only using python basic sintaxis for data Science.
+This is a project with some desings with html css and js for front end web development, feel free to use them for some ideas to build new landing pages